-Diabetes is defined as a condition which can be managed if one makes sure to balance out their insulin injections and medication with activity and food.
+Diabetes is defined as a condition that can be managed if one makes sure to balance out insulin injections and medication with activity and food.

 When such a balance is upset, two things can occur: either one’s blood glucose levels soar and hyperglycemia happens, or the opposite, hypoglycemia, where one’s blood glucose levels drop too low.